 .go files for additional external dependencies, and repeat the same steps, recursively if necessary, until all dependencies are covered.

 .elements project will be generated for each repository; if import dependencies request subdirectories of the same repository, the project for that repository will be extended to include the additional files.

 --build switch is provided, the root project and all its dependencies will be build using a regular EBuild build run, as the final step.

 Note that some Go projects have many dependencies, sometimes in the hundreds or even thousands of different folders.
 The import may take a while, and depending on the amount of projects generated, the generated

 .sln file might not be well-suited to be opened by the IDEs.

-We recommend building it from the command line (either as part of the import, or by calling
+We recommend building it from the command line (either as part of the import by specifying

 Supported switches are: